ahill818/ou-website/content/authors/shank/_index.md

   #   link: https://github.com
 ---

 Ian Shank joined the group in the summer 2025 as an REU student from UNC Charlotte.
-Ian will be working on evaluating machine learning forecasts of severe weather to share with our operational partners.
+Ian completed an evaluation of machine learning forecasts for severe weather to share with our operational partners.
+Ian evaluated the utility of medium-range forecasts in highlighting the potential for severe weather, evaluating the correspondence with short-term human-generated forecasts and observed severe weather reports.
+The results will increase the usefulness and utility of machine learning forecasts in Storm Prediction Center operations.